 See also : unban an IP on Fail2Ban

 Ban are usually 10 to 12-minute-long, and on IPv4 only.

 Maybe the NGINX web server is out of order.
 You can check that trough SSH with the command

-yunohost service status ssh.
-If it is failinf, check that its configuration is correct by running
+yunohost service status nginx.
+If it is failing, check that its configuration is correct by running

 nginx -t.
 If it is indeed broken, it may be due to the installation or removal of a low-quality app...
 If you need support, ask for it.